hopetambala/SI664-docs/exercises/final_project.md

 ### 2.4 Entity relationships
 It is expected that 3-4 one-to-many relationships will be expressed by the logical data model.
 In addition the logical data model *must* define *at least one* many-to-many relationship between two of the entities described in the model (e.g., `artist` - `artist_artwork` - `artwork`).
 Utilize Crow's foot notation to illustrate the relationships.

 ### 2.5 *.mwb file
 Place a copy of the MySQL Workbench logical data model `*.mwb` file in the final project's root level `static/sql` directory.

 ### 2.6 Screenshot
 Take a screenshot of the logical data model and *render* the image in the `README.md` file (a link to the image file is not sufficient).
-Locate the screenshot image file in the final project's root level `static/img` directory.
+Place the screenshot image file in the final project's root level `static/img` directory.

 ### 2.7 Related resources
 In addition to the weekly readings and other online resources, the following exercises are also relevant: